pr2database/pr2-primers/readme.md

 ### Versions

 1.0.4 - 2021-01-26
-* Add time out of 30 min and close browser window
+* Add time out of 10 min: after 10 min of inactivity close browser window and stop app.

 1.0.2 - 2020-12-25
 * Add non-Metazoa primer and primer sets from Bass and del Campo 2020